Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Predict student grades or performance based on historical data.
+- Predict student grades or performance based on historical information.

-- Analyze factors such as past grades, attendance, and behaviour.
+- Analyze reasons for success, past grades, attendance, and student behavior.

-- Build a model to predict future academic success.
+- Construct a model to predict future academic success.

 Libraries

-- Scikit-learn: Implements machine learning algorithms to predict student performance outcomes.
+- Scikit-learn: Machine Learning algorithms are implemented, providing predictions on student performance outcomes.

-- Pandas: Data manipulation library to prepare student performance data for analysis.
+- Pandas: Library for data manipulation in order to prepare student performance data for analysis.

 Source Code: https://github.com/shubhamtamhane/student-performance-python